eagle-io/docs/source/topics/workspaces_menu/index.rst

 Rename
 ------
-|icon-rename| Rename a Node using the Context Menu or press the *F2* key after selecting a Node.
+|icon-rename| Rename a Node from the context menu or press the *F2* key after selecting a Node.

 .. image:: workspaces_menu_rename.png
 	:scale: 50 %